BlockCodeLab/extensions/src/rpipico/readme.en.md

 ### Firmware

-The Raspberry PI Pico Board is required to download the latest custom firmware ([kaluma-rp2-pico-1.1.0-beta.1.uf2](./firmware/kaluma-rp2-pico-1.1.0-beta.1.uf2)).
+The Raspberry PI Pico Board is required to download the latest Kaluma firmware ([kaluma-rp2-pico-1.1.0-beta.2.uf2](./firmware/kaluma-rp2-pico-1.1.0-beta.2.uf2)).

 #### Drag and drop to install firmware